-Located in the very heart of the Vatican Museums, this gallery displays an enormous amount of tapestries, produced by the brilliant artist, Raphael Sanzio, and realized by Belgian tapestry makers.
+Located in the very heart of the Vatican Museums, the Gallery of Tapestries displays an enormous amount of tapestries, produced by the brilliant artist, Raphael Sanzio, and realized by Belgian tapestry makers.

 As an official tour guide of the Vatican, I have to admit that many people scurry through this room as quickly as possible.
 Tapestries are not really something in vogue at the moment, so I get it.
-However, my hope is that after reading this article you will walk a bit slower through this room when you visit the Vatican Museums.
+However, my hope is that after reading this article you’ll walk a bit slower through this room when you visit the Vatican Museums.

 Popular Rome Tours

-Where is the Gallery of Tapestries
+Where To Find the Gallery of Tapestries

-The Gallery of Tapestries possesses beautiful tapestries on both right and left walls.
+The Gallery of Tapestries possesses beautiful tapestries on both the right and left walls.
 On the right wall are tapestries commissioned by Pope Urban VIII (Pope from 1623-1644).

 This is a series of three tapestries that tell the story of how King Herod ordered all the male babies under the age of two to be killed.
-The idea is that he was looking for the new ” king” who had been born—aka Jesus.
-It didnt’ work and Jesus and his family escaped the slaughter.
+The idea is that he was looking for the new king who had been born—aka Jesus.
+It didn’t work and Jesus and his family escaped the slaughter.

-Raphael’s work on the tapestries
+Raphael’s Work on the Tapestries

 Secondly, the painter inevitably had to compare his work on the tapestries with the majestic one produced by Michelangelo for the Sistine Chapel.
 This is no easy feat, considering that the Sistine Chapel was one of the biggest masterpieces of all time.
 However, I feel that Raphael held his own.

-Raffaello managed to use Michelangelo’s work as a source of inspiration and completed his work two years later, in 1516, as the Vatican payment registers confirm.
+He managed to use Michelangelo’s work as a source of inspiration and completed his work two years later, in 1516, as the Vatican payment registers confirm.